Understanding chainsaw chain types does not need to be complicated.

 The drive links slip into the groove of the chain bar and come in different widths.

-It’s important to have the correct chain gauge width because if it’s too wide it wither won’t fit in or not be able to run smoothly.
-Too small and the chain will be loose and dangerous.
+It’s important to have the correct chain gauge width because if it’s too wide, it will not fit in or run smoothly.
+Too small, and the chain will be loose and dangerous.

 The gauge is usually measured in thousandths of an inch.
 Common measurements include .043, 0.50, .058, and .063.